 Kegel exercises are for you if you have urine leakage when sneezing or laughing, a strong sudden urge to urinate, or fecal incontinence.
 They aid in the strengthening of pelvic muscles, the treatment of urinary incontinence, and the prevention of pelvic organ prolapse.

 How to perform Kegel exercise?

-- First you have to identify the right muscles.
-You can do that by stopping your urine flow.
-If you succeed you found the right muscles.
-Don’t take it as a habit to do Kegel exercise with a full bladder.
-It can increase the risk of urinary tract infection.
-You can also locate the muscles by inserting your finger into your vagina and squeeze on it.
-If you feel the muscles tighten around your finger, it means you succeeded to locate the right muscles.
+- First, you must identify the appropriate muscles.
+You can accomplish this by halting your urine flow.
+If you succeed, you have discovered the right muscles.
+Doing Kegel exercises with a full bladder should not be done on a regular basis.
+It may increase the likelihood of a urinary tract infection.
+You can also find the muscles by inserting your finger into your vagina and pressing down on it.
+If you feel the muscles tighten around your finger, you've found the correct muscles.

-- Once you identified the right muscles, repeat it for 5 times in a row for a period of 10 seconds at a time.
+- Once you've identified the correct muscles, repeat it 5 times in a row for 10 seconds at a time.

-- If you are practicing Kegel exercise you should see improvement after 3 to 5 weeks.
-Don’t give up and be patient.
+- If you do Kegel exercises on a regular basis, you should see results in 3 to 5 weeks.
+Be patient and don't give up!

 Kegel balls are available in a variety of sizes and weights.
 Make certain that you purchase the correct ones.
 They are used to strengthen vaginal and pelvic floor muscles .
 They are more well-known for increasing sexual pleasure.